Random walks on $\mathrm{Homeo}(S^1)$: Introduction

 As a consequence of Antonov's Theorem, it remains true that in absence of a common invariant probability measure we have the local contraction property.
 However, assuming no regularity for the iterated homeomorphisms has a price: additional structural assumptions are required and no speed of convergence is assured: the finiteness of the number of generators is only an assumption for convenience, and the proof of Antonov remains valid without this assumption.
 The minimality assumptions, though, are much deeper: the dynamics of a semigroup of $\mathrm{Homeo}(S^1)$ preserving some common interval is very different of the dynamics described in Antonov's Theorem.
 And if one considers a semigroup preserving two disjoint intervals, then one can check that in general, none of the alternatives of Antonov's Theorem are satisfied.

-Variants of this theorem exist: let us cite for example \cite{Kleptsyn} where the authors proved (independently of Antonov) that synchronization occur (first case of the previous theorem) under the additional assumption that $G_+$ contains a ``north-south'' homeomorphism, and \cite{Deroin-inter} where the assumption of minimality is replaced by an assumption of symmetry ($G_+=G_-$).\\ \\
+Variants of this theorem exist: let us cite for example \cite{Kleptsyn} where the authors proved (independently of Antonov) that synchronization occurs (first case of the previous theorem) under the additional assumption that $G_+$ contains a ``north-south'' homeomorphism, and \cite{Deroin-inter} where the assumption of minimality is replaced by an assumption of symmetry ($G_+=G_-$).\\ \\

 The objective of the paper is to treat the study of a general random walk on $\mathrm{Homeo}(S^1)$.
-We adapt techniques coming from hyperbolic theory in this continuous context, and we show that the distinction between the regular and continuous cases described above is actually basically useless: there is no need to put additional assumptions on a random walk on $\mathrm{Homeo}(S^1)$ to obtain the local contractions, and in fact, even the exponentially speed of contractions remains!
-Next we use this property of contraction to study deeply the behaviour of the random walk.\\
+Adapting techniques coming from the hyperbolic theory in the continuous context, we show that the distinction between the regular and continuous cases described above is actually basically useless: there is no need to ask additional assumptions on a random walk on $\mathrm{Homeo}(S^1)$ to obtain the local contractions, and in fact, even the exponentially speed of contractions remains!
+Next we use this property of contraction to study deeply the behaviour of the random walk.

+We also deduce various results on the behaviour of random walks on $\mathrm{Homeo}(S^1)$.
+And the majority of these results actually holds for any random walk on a compact metric space satisfying the the local contraction property. \\

-The key is to adapt the ideas of Ávila and Viana in \cite{Avila} (who themselves used those of \cite{Ledrappier}) to establish that an invariance principle remains in the $C^0$-case: but instead of using the Lyapunov exponents, we will use an another analogue quantity, which measures the exponential contractions as well, but which does not require derivability to be defined.
-That approach allows to obtain a criterion of the existence of exponential contractions for RDS of the circle, and more generally for any cocycle on a space fibred in circles.
+The key of the proof of the main result is to adapt the ideas of Ávila and Viana in \cite{Avila} and Crauel in \cite{Crauel} (who themselves used those of \cite{Ledrappier}) to establish that an invariance principle remains in the $C^0$-case: but instead of using the Lyapunov exponents, we will use an another analogue quantity, which measures the exponential contractions as well, but which does not require derivability to be defined.
+That approach allows to obtain a criterion of the existence of exponential contractions for RDS of the circle, and more generally for any cocycle on a space fibred in circles, so that one can hope that this principle can also be useful in the study of non i.i.d. compositions of homeomorphisms of the circle.